 See Glasgow Biomaterials Seminar for an idea about recent and current projects.

 Our PhD programme provides excellent training in cutting edge technologies that will be applicable to career prospects in both academia and industry.
 Many of our graduates become postdoctoral research associates (Canada, USA, Europe and UK) while others go on to take up positions within industry either locally (e.g. Collagen Solutions, BioGelX) or overseas (e.g. Medtronic).
 We have strong national and international connections with many academic and industrial collaborators.
-Funds are available through the College of Medical, Veterinary and Biological Sciences or the College of Science and Engineering (depending on primary alignment) to allow visits to international laboratories, or industry where part of your project can be carried out.
-This provides an excellent opportunity for networking and increasing your scientific knowledge and skill set
+Funds are available through the College of Medical, Veterinary & Life Sciences or the College of Science & Engineering (depending on primary alignment) to allow visits to international laboratories, or industry where part of your project can be carried out.
+This provides an excellent opportunity for networking and increasing your scientific knowledge and skill set.

 English Language requirements for applicants whose first language is not English.